alycit/behavior-drill-events-and-dom-challenge/README.md

 - [focus](https://developer.mozilla.org/en-US/docs/Web/Events/focus)
 - [select](https://developer.mozilla.org/en-US/docs/Web/Events/select)

 There sections in the html that tell you what to do for each event.
 Open up the html file in your browser to get started to see what to do.
+Start with the click event!

 In general for each of the events on the page you will: